observablehq/plot/docs/marks/text.md

 ```
 :::

 Alternatively, the **lineWidth** option enables automatic line wrapping.
 This option must be specified as a number in [ems](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units).
 When a word contains a [soft-hyphen](https://en.wikipedia.org/wiki/Soft_hyphen) (`\xad`), it may be replaced by a hyphen when wrapping.
-The **textOverflow** option can also be used to truncate lines that exceed the specified line width.
+The **textOverflow** option can also be used to truncate lines that exceed the specified line width, like in the incipit of Herman Melville’s *Moby-Dick* (1851).

 :::plot
 ```js